Bernie and Eddie Leonard

-“I have never smoked in my life and to find out I had COPD was strange because most people with the condition have smoked,” she said.
+“I haven’t ever smoked and to find out I had COPD was strange as most with the condition have smoked.
 “But I also knew my symptoms were serious.
-Finding out it was COPD meant I finally had a name for my suffering, that there was an umbrella term for how I was feeling.”
+Finding out it was COPD meant I finally had a name for my suffering when I found out it was COPD.
+There was an umbrella term for how I was feeling.”

-Life was busy for Bernie before her health started to demise in her late 40s.
+Bernie’s life was busy before her health started to demise in her late 40s.
 A keen walker, she would exercise daily.

 As her condition deteriorated however, so too did her quality of life.

 “I went from being someone who was extremely active to housebound and unable to move,” she said.
-“I went from being able to run for a bus and do any activity I please, to someone who found it tough to walk a few steps.
+“I went from being able to do any activity I please, to someone who struggled to walk a few steps.”

 “I had to retire from my job in Aer Lingus after 31 years at the age of 49.
-I had gone from being an extremely active person who walked every day and got by on an inhaler for mild asthma to someone who was housebound and unable to even bend down.”
+I was an extremely active person.
+I’d walk every day and got by on an inhaler.
+From mild asthma to someone who was housebound and unable to even bend down.”